 In an effort to make college education more accessible, companies like Meratas are bringing buy-now-pay-later (BNPL) to the education space.
 An income share agreement, or ISA, is kind of like a loan but with a few key differences.

 Instead of receiving a loan with an interest rate through the government, a bank, or an educational institution, an ISA can be secured that does not require students to make any payments until they start earning a certain amount, at which point a percentage of their income goes to the ISA or university.

-Do you know how the youth are glued to their phones?
-Well, text-to-pay offers students a new way to manage their school accounts from their mobile phones.
+Text-to-pay offers students a new way to manage their school accounts from their mobile phones.
 Studies show that 60% of people read their SMS within 5 minutes of receiving it.
 That means students are more likely to make their payments.

 Look for integrations that come with crucial features such as custom invoicing templates and recurring billing to get the most out of text-to-pay.
-Students never miss a payment with recurring billing, and schools have more revenue.
+Students rarely miss a payment with recurring billing, and schools have more revenue.